draftedus/tangram/pinwheel/README.md

 Pinwheel is Tangram's front end build tool that powers the Tangram app and website.

-When we started work on Tangram, we had a number of requirements/desirements to balance:
+When we started work on Tangram, we had a number of requirements to balance:

 1. We wanted to use the same code for user interface elements across both the app and website.
 This would give us a consistent look and feel and allow us to embed subcomponents of the app in the website.